Tennu/tennu/readme.md

 A network configuration object has the following properties:

 * server      - IRC server to connect to. _Example:_ _irc.mibbit.net_
 * nick        - Nickname the bot will use.
-Defaults to "nrcbot"
+Defaults to "tennubot"
 * user        - Username the bot will use.
 Defaults to "user"
 * realname    - Realname for the bot.
-Defaults to "nrc v0.3"
+Defaults to "tennu v0.3"
 * port        - Port to connect to.
 Defaults to 6667.
 * password    - Password for identifying to services.
 * nickserv    - Nickname for nickserv service.
 Defaults to "nickserv".
 * trigger     - Command character to trigger commands with.
 By default, '!'.
-* channels    - Array of channels to autojoin. _Example:_ ["#help", "#nrc"]
+* channels    - Array of channels to autojoin. _Example:_ ["#help", "#tennu"]
-* modules     - An array of strings or objects.
+* modules     - An array of module names that the bot requires.
-** string     - The file location of the Node module that exports an NRC module.
-** object     - Has the following fields.
-All optional other than 'file'
-*** file      - The file location of the Node module that exports an NRC module.
-*** config    - Configuration object for the module.
-Defaults to {}.
-*** usepath   - Boolean whether to append module-path to file.
-Defaults to true.
-* module-path - Prefix added to module file locations.

-Other modules may require or use more options.
-Such options will be in

 -------------

 ## Listeners ##

-NRC's event listeners (on and once) take listeners in a multitude of ways.
+Tennu's event listeners (on and once) take listeners in a multitude of ways.

 ```javascript
 on("irc_event", listener)